access-ci-org/access-shib-idp/README.md

 case of failure of one of the service instances.
 See [Update the Number of Running Instances](#update-the-number-of-running-instances) above for instructions on how to do this.
-It's also a good idea to retest ECP and web browser login using all of the various IP addresses for the [LoadBalancerDNSName](find-the-load-balancer-dns-name).
+It's also a good idea to retest web browser login using all of the various IP addresses for the [LoadBalancerDNSName](find-the-load-balancer-dns-name).